 She has previously taught at the University of Toronto and at the American University of Iraq, Sulaimani.

-Among the classes Dr. Szanto teaches is REL 236 Islam as well as a variety of upper-level seminars on the study of Islam, such as REL 336 Islam and the West (in the Spring 2020 semester).
+Among the classes Dr. Szanto teaches is REL 236 Islam as well as a variety of upper-level and graduate seminars on the study of Islam, such as REL 336 Islam and the West.